OSGConnect/tutorial-quickstart/README.md

 ## Login to OSG Connect

-If you have not already registered for OSG Connect, go to [the registration site](http://osgconnect.net/signup) and follow the instructions there.
+If you have not already registered for OSG Connect, go to [the registration site](https://osgconnect.net/signup) and follow the instructions there.
-Once registered, you are authorized to use `login.osgconnect.net` (the HTCondor submit host) and `stash.osgconnect.net` (the data host), in each case authenticating with your OSG Connect ID and password.
-For the rest of the material on this page, you will need to ssh to `login.osgconnect.net`.

-## Set up the tutorial

-You may perform the examples in the tutorial by typing them in from the text below, or by using tutorial files already on `login.osgconnect.net`.
-It's your choice; the tutorial is the same either way.
+Once registered, you will be assigned a login node which you can use for the rest of this tutorial.

 ### Pretyped setup
-To save some typing, you can install the tutorial into your home directory from `login.osgconnect.net`.
+To save some typing, you can install the tutorial into your home directory on the login node.
 This is highly recommended to ensure that you don't encounter transcription errors during the tutorials.